rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-android-sdk/README.md

 ## Can I develop a Device Mode destination if RudderStack doesn't support it already?

+{% hint style="info" %}
+More information on the RudderStack Device Mode can be found in the [**RudderStack Connection Modes**](https://docs.rudderstack.com/connections/rudderstack-connection-modes) guide.
+{% endhint %}

-Yes, you can.
-Follow these steps:
+Yes, you can develop a Device Mode destination by following these steps:

 1. Create a `CustomFactory` class by extending [`RudderIntegration.java`](https://github.com/rudderlabs/rudder-sdk-android/blob/master/core/src/main/java/com/rudderstack/android/sdk/core/RudderIntegration.java) as shown: